cocoxu/simplification/README.md

 ### The Text Simplificaiton System

-The text simplification system in the paper was implemented in an earlier version of [Joshua Decoder](http://joshua.incubator.apache.org/).
-We are working on integrating our text simplification system into the upcoming release of Joshua, and providing an easy-to-run system with instructions.
-(Expected September/Octorber 2016)
+The text simplification system was implemented into the MT toolkit [Joshua Decoder](http://joshua.incubator.apache.org/).

+**./ppdb-simplification-release-joshua5.0.tar.gz** The experiments in our TACL 2016 paper used the Joshua 5.0.
+Example scripts for runing/training the simplification are under the directory ./bin/ .
+The joshua_TACL2016.config is also provided -- that is corresponding to the best system in our paper.